 A Brief Note on Percentages

-Caleb Ndiku's last nine weeks of training are available as a .pdf here.
+Caleb Ndiku's last nine weeks of training are available as a PDF at the link below.
 The paces of his workouts are provided both in actual pace/splits and as percentages of 3k and 5k pace.
 I used Ndiku's 3k performance of 7:38 in Düsseldorf as a basis for the 3k pacing, and a converted value (7:38 → 13:18) for his 5k fitness.

 You will notice a ~4 week gap in the workouts around when Ndiku traveled to Europe to race.
 Canova did not provide Ndiku's schedule during this period, so unfortunately I had to leave it blank.
 The schedule itself is sized to 17"x11" paper but can be easily printed at 11"x8.5", albeit in a pretty small font.